ks888/LambStatus/CONTRIBUTING.md

         |   ├── components     --- React components
         |   ├── reducers       --- Redux reducers
         |   ├── utils          --- the utilities
-        |   ├── admin-page.js  --- the js file to bootstrap the admin page
+        |   ├── admin-page.js  --- the entrypoint of the admin page
-        |   └── status-page.js --- the js file to bootstrap the status page
+        |   └── status-page.js --- the entrypoint of the status page
         ├── test               --- tests.
 Same structure as ./src └── package.json       --- package.json file for frontend
 ```